emacs-mirror/emacs/mps/manual/source/guide/lang.rst

        and so it is highly optimized: in nearly all cases it is just an increment to a pointer.

-    2. It is rare for :c:func:`mps_commit` to return false, but it can happen, so it is important not to do anything you don't want to repeat between calling :c:func:`mps_reserve` and :c:func:`mps_commit`.
+    2. It is very rare for :c:func:`mps_commit` to return false, but in the course of millions of allocations even very rare events occur, so it is important not to do anything you don't want to repeat between calling :c:func:`mps_reserve` and :c:func:`mps_commit`.
 Also, the shorter the interval, the less likely :c:func:`mps_commit` is to return false.